amabdulr/CNWG/9-Plain_Language_Rules_ver_2_0.md

 5. **Imperative Mood for Instructions:**
    - Are instructions written in the imperative mood to directly address the user?
-   - Example for Clarification (Do not Analyze): Use "Complete the form" instead of "You should complete the form."
+   - Example for Clarification (Do Not Review or Include in Output): Use "Complete the form" instead of "You should complete the form."

 6. **Avoidance of Unnecessary Complexity:**